Mayakovsky Square poetry readings

-During the 1950s and 1960s, Mayakovsky Square in Moscow played an important role as a gathering place for unofficial poetry readings, and subsequently for expressing cultural and political dissent in the post-Stalin era.
+During the 1950s and 1960s, the Mayakovsky Square (now the Triumfalnaya Square) in Moscow played an important role as a gathering place for unofficial poetry readings, and subsequently for expressing cultural and political dissent in the post-Stalin era.

 Precursor

 On July 29, 1958, a monument to Vladimir Mayakovsky was unveiled in Moscow's Mayakovsky Square.
 At the official opening ceremony, a number of official Soviet poets read their poems.
 When the ceremony was over, volunteers from the crowd started reading poetry as well.
 The atmosphere of relatively free speech attracted many, and public readings at the monument soon became regular.
 Young people, mainly students, assembled almost every evening to read the poems of forgotten or repressed writers.
 Some also read their own work, and discussed art and literature.
 Among the young poets who read their own work to huge crowds in Mayakovsky Square were Yevgeny Yevtushenko and Andrei Voznesensky, who walked a thin line between being able to publish in the Soviet Union and representing a spirit of youthful protest.
 They were alternately reproached and disciplined, but tolerated.
 The spontaneous gatherings, however, were soon stopped by the authorities.